MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

 ## Manual methods of creating/ending sessions

 We recommend following the steps in [Get started with sessions](xref:microsoft.quantum.hybrid.interactive#get-started-with-sessions) to create a new session.
-However, for advanced features it's also possible to manually create sessions.
+However,  you can manually create sessions and access more advanced features.

 1. First, create a **Session object**.